Approximate Message Passing for Quantum State Tomography: Quantum State Tomography

 \textbf{Prior art.} The space of QST algorithms is vast, including linear inversion~\cite{qi_adaptive_2017,hou_full_2016,qi_quantum_2013,smolin_efficient_2012,james_measurement_2001,dariano_detection_1994}, maximum entropy~\cite{buzek_quantum_2000,goncalves_quantum_2013,gupta_maximal_2021,teo_incomplete_2012,teo_quantum-state_2011}, Bayesian tomography~\cite{tanaka_bayesian_2005,schack_quantum_2001,rau_evidence_2010,huszar_adaptive_2012,granade_practical_2016,fuchs_finetti_2004,buzek_reconstruction_1998,blume-kohout_accurate_2006,blume-kohout_optimal_2010,audenaert_quantum_2009}, maximum likelihood estimation (MLE)~\cite{teo_incomplete_2012,teo_quantum-state_2011,teo_numerical_2013,sacchi_maximum-likelihood_2001,rehacek_diluted_2007,lvovsky_iterative_2004,jezek_quantum_2003,hradil_quantum-state_1997,goncalves_local_2012,glancy_gradient-based_2012,fiurasek_maximum-likelihood_2001,blume-kohout_hedged_2010,baumgratz_scalable_2013-1,aditi_rigorous_2025}, gradient descent~\cite{wang_efficient_2024,teo_numerical_2013,shang_superfast_2017,rehacek_diluted_2007,kyrillidis_provable_2018,kim_local_2023,kim_fast_2023,hsu_quantum_2024,goncalves_projected_2016,glancy_gradient-based_2012,gaikwad_gradient-descent_2025,ferrie_self-guided_2014,bolduc_projected_2017}, neural networks~\cite{wei_neural-shadow_2024,torlai_machine-learning_2020,torlai_neural-network_2018,tiunov_experimental_2020,smith_efficient_2021,schmale_efficient_2022,rocchetto_experimental_2019,quek_adaptive_2021,palmieri_experimental_2020,lohani_machine_2020,lloyd_quantum_2018,liu_variational_2020,kuzmin_learning_2024,koutny_neural-network_2022,glasser_neural-network_2018,cha_attention-based_2022,carrasquilla_how_2021,carrasquilla_reconstructing_2019,carleo_constructing_2018,ahmed_quantum_2021,ahmed_classification_2021}, projected classical shadows~\cite{qin_enhancing_2025}, and compressed sensing~\cite{yang_effective_2017,tonolini_reconstructing_2014,steffens_experimentally_2017,shabani_efficient_2011,riofrio_experimental_2017,liu_experimental_2012,kyrillidis_provable_2018,kueng_low_2017,kosut_quantum_2008,gross_quantum_2010,flammia_quantum_2012,ahn_adaptive_2019}.
 These algorithms can be broadly divided into two classes: full quantum state tomography (FQST) methods and compressed quantum state tomography (CQST) methods.

 For FQST methods, $\mathcal{A}$ is full rank, i.e., we use all $d^2$ Pauli observables.
 However, since $d$ grows exponentially in $n$, FQST quickly becomes impractical.
-Both the experimental cost of collecting data for $d^2$ observables and the computational cost of storing $\mathcal{A}$ and $\widehat{\rho}$ pose a challenge for running FQST on even a dozen qubits.
+Both the experimental cost of collecting data for $d^2$ observables and the storage of $\mathcal{M}(\mathcal{A})$ and $\widehat{\rho}$ pose a challenge for running FQST on even a dozen qubits.

-CQST methods reduce the number of observables required to perform QST by imposing structure on the estimator $\widehat{\rho}$.
-The structure reduces the number of degrees of freedom in $\widehat{\rho}$, and as a result, less information is necessary to perform QST.
-The most straightforward structure to impose is the physicality of the density matrix.
-In particular, since $\rho^* \in \mathcal{S}(\mathcal{H})$, we have $\Tr \rho^* = 1$ and $\rho^* \succeq 0$.
-By imposing these constraints on $\widehat{\rho}$, the number of degrees of freedom in the estimator is reduced, which allows for recovery with $M < d^2$.